admiraldolphin/govhack2014/README.md

-Please visit our website at TBD.
+Please visit our website at http://www.secretlab.com.au/govhack2014.

 Original content (where appropriate) is licensed as follows: